 Engage has a team of internal engineers that use “Applied Physics” to optimize paddle performance and maximize the size of the “sweet spot”.
 Their goal is to ensure the quality of every product they produce and pride themselves in quality control.
 All Engage paddles follow USAPA specifications and are all approved for tournament use.

-Engage Pickleball is well known and respected for their investment in“Research and Development” of their products.
+Engage Pickleball is well known and respected for its investment in the “Research and Development” of its products.
 They are constantly working on bettering the design and quality of their paddles.
 The company’s goal is to make it as easy as possible for players at all skill levels to play their best Pickleball

 Before Engage starts the production process, the company makes sure that beginners, as well as professional pickleball players, try the products and give their feedback.
 The point of view of an average player is very important to Engage Pickleball and it is taken into account while making the changes to the products and designing new ones.